 Use lots of praise while your child is breaking the thumbsucking habit.
 Some children respond well to positive reinforcement.
 Tell your child you’re proud of them for trying to quit, and that you believe they are strong enough to do it.
 Tell your child they can decide to stop, and that it may be hard.
 Other kids may respond well to a reward system, such as daily stickers or treats on the days they resist thumbsucking.

 In more extreme cases, kids may need other methods to help them stop the urge.
 A bitter tasting nail polish has helped some kids resist the urge to suck their thumbs.
 If the bitter-tasting nail polish doesn’t work, Dr. Nanna may suggest creating a habit appliance to help break your child’s habit.
 Dr. Nanna can provide more information as to whether your child is a candidate for their habit breaking appliance and provide more information as to how these appliances break your child’s habit.

 At Polkdadot Pediatric Dentistry, we help parents and children understand the dangers of late thumbsucking.
-If you’re in Alpharetta, Georgia, we would love to support your family through the challenge of thumbsucking and provide expert treatment to your child’s bright smile.
+If you’re in Alpharetta and Johns Creek, Georgia, we would love to support your family through the challenge of thumbsucking and provide expert treatment to your child’s bright smile.